All Missouri adults to be eligible for vaccines in Phase 3 starting Friday

-After five moths of COVID-19 vaccine distribution, all Missourians will be eligible to receive a dose beginning Friday when the state moves to Phase 3 of the vaccine allocation plan.
+After five months of COVID-19 vaccine distribution, all Missouri residents will be eligible to receive a dose beginning Friday, when the state moves to Phase 3 of the vaccine allocation plan.

 Phase 3, the final phase of vaccine distribution, will include all state residents regardless of occupation.
 Residents 16 and older can receive the Pfizer vaccine and anyone 18 and older can receive the Moderna and Johnson & Johnson vaccines.